Lille OSC: Training facilities

 Located in Camphin-en-Pévèle, 15 minutes away from central Lille, the Domaine de Luchin has been the club's training ground since 2007.
-A 43-hectare estate, it houses nine full-size pitches (including one artificial turf pitch), one goalkeepers training field, the club headquarters, the academy facility, classrooms and bedrooms as well as a medical pole, a fitness centre, press areas and the famous Dogue de Bronze, a bronze statue of a mastiff which has been installed in 2011 and appeared in many pictures and videos of the club.
-A stadium of 1,000 spectators, including 500 seats, can host matches for the academy and women's teams.
+A 43-hectare estate, it houses nine full-size pitches (including one artificial turf pitch), one goalkeepers training field, the club headquarters, the academy facility, classrooms and bedrooms as well as a medical pole, a fitness centre, press areas and the famous "Dogue de Bronze" (French for "The Bronze Mastiff"), a bronze statue of a mastiff which has been installed in 2011 and appeared in many pictures and videos of the club.
+The main pitch is a stadium of 1,000 spectators, including 500 seats, that can host matches for the academy and women's teams.
+In March 2024, Lille OSC chose to rename this pitch after club legend Eden Hazard.
+The "Terrain Eden Hazard" (French for "Eden Hazard pitch") was inaugurated by the former Belgium captain in the company of his loved ones, ex-teammates, academy players and supporters groups.

-A segment of the Berlin Wall, with a graffiti of Eden Hazard by French artist C215 painted on it, has been unveiled in 2016 and is on display inside the centre.
+A segment of the Berlin Wall, with a graffiti of Hazard by French artist C215 painted on it, has been unveiled in 2016 and is on display inside the centre.

 Club rivalries

 The Derby du Nord (French for "The North Derby") is contested between Lille and RC Lens.
 The derby name refers only to their geographical location in France; both clubs and cities only being located in the northern part of France, within the Hauts-de-France region but not the same department.
 Being the fourth-largest city of the Pas-de-Calais department, Lens is located 30 kilometres south of regional prefecture and nerve centre Lille, Nord department main city.
 The name can also refer to matches involving Lille and Valenciennes as both clubs are located within Nord, however, the match historically refers to matches involving Lille and Lens.
 As a result, the Lille–Valenciennes match is sometimes referred to as Le Petit Derby du Nord (French for "The Little North Derby").

 The two clubs first met in 1937 when Lille were playing under the Olympique Lillois emblem.
 Due to each club's close proximity towards each other being separated by only 30 km and sociological differences between each club's supporters, a fierce rivalry developed.
-The North Derby is underpinned by social and economic differences, since the city of Lens is known as an old, working-class, industrial city and Lille as a middle-class, modern, internationally oriented one.
+The North Derby is underpinned by social and economic differences, since the city of Lens is known as a working-class and industrial mining city whereas Lille as a middle-class, modern, internationally oriented cultural metropolis.
 This social class opposition is no longer relevant: both fanbases now come from lower and middle classes.

-As of 2022, the teams have played more than 115 matches in all competitions, Lille winning 45, Lens 37, and the remaining 34 having been drawn.
+As of 2024, the teams have played more than 115 matches in all competitions, Lille winning 46, Lens 37, and the remaining 36 having been drawn.
 Lille have won the most top division titles, the most Coupe de France trophies and Trophée des Champions titles.
 The Mastiffs have also played more games in domestic and European top competitions and have more game wins in French top division than their nearby rivals.